HARTCURE 30 (DMTDA)

 It can be packaged on demand.
 Please inquire.

-DMTDA is used as PU curing agent.
+HARTCUR 30 / DMTDA is used as PU curing agent.
 It can slow down the activity of "NH2" group, thus, to extend the pot life while casting.

 Processing